-Mr. Longstreth’s practice concentrates in administrative procedure, antitrust and litigation, primarily involving regulated industries.
-His litigation experience includes numerous federal court and agency proceedings at both the trial and appellate levels, many of which have resulted in reported decisions.
+John Longstreth’s practice concentrates in antitrust and regulated industries, primarily in the transportation and energy sectors, including administrative and federal court litigation, counseling, and obtaining and challenging regulatory approvals.
 He has argued in numerous appellate courts, including multiple times in the D.C., Fourth, and Ninth Circuits, and has been counsel in a number of U.S. Supreme Court and court of appeals proceedings for petitioners, respondents, intervenors, and amicus participants.

-Before joining K&L Gates, Mr. Longstreth clerked for U.S. District Judge Raymond J. Broderick of the Eastern District of Pennsylvania.
+Before joining the firm, John clerked for U.S. District Judge Raymond J. Broderick of the Eastern District of Pennsylvania.
 He received a master’s degree in public policy along with his law degree from Harvard, where he helped teach courses in economics and policy analysis.

 - “Pipeline Projects Face New Questions On Landowner Rights,” Law360, 6 November 2019

 - “When States Fail To Act On Federal Pipeline Permits,” Law360, 24 July 2017

 - “Shipping Act Antitrust Exemption Held for the First Time to Preempt State Antitrust Laws,” Law360, 16 September 2015